 What are block rewards used for?

-This reward is essentially the incentive for miners to join the network, make secure transactions, and be rewarded with cryptocurrency rather than having to pay fees each time.
+This reward is essentially the incentive for miners to join the network, make secure transactions, and be rewarded with cryptocurrency rather than having to pay fees each time when they buy or sell cryptocurrency in Dubai or anywhere else.

 It also serves as an important mechanism regulating the amount of cryptocurrency released into circulation at any given time.
 In addition to providing security and regulating currency supply, these rewards are typically also seen as an income source by many miners due to their potential substantial value.